World-of-Workflows/WorkflowsUniversity/learn-workflows/database.md

 Leads have the CompanyName, the FirstName and LastName of the contact along with their phone and email address and finally a location for notes.

-We expect our sales team will update a lead until qualified then create Customer, Contact and Opportunity Records.
+We expect our sales team will update a lead until qualified.
+Once qualified they will commonly create Customer, Contact and Opportunity Records.
 We'll use workflows to do this automatically later on, but for now, we're just creating enough columns to work with our data as we need it for our simple solution.

 Here are the columns for Leads: